phalcon-orphanage/docs/zh/api/Phalcon_Crypt.rst

 public  **getAvailableCiphers** ()

-Returns a list of available cyphers

-public  **getAvailableModes** ()

-Returns a list of available modes
+Returns a list of available ciphers